 Jefferson County Public Health recommends that anyone who has questions or concerns regarding a child’s exposure to lead please contact their primary doctor to set up an appointment for a lead exposure screening.
 If you are unable to schedule an appointment with your primary healthcare provider, call Jefferson County Public Health (303-232-6301) for resources in our community.

 In addition, because lead exposure can come from many environmental sources, parents are reminded that providing children with healthy foods high in calcium, iron and vitamin C may help keep lead out of the body.
 Calcium is in milk, yogurt, cheese and green, leafy vegetables like spinach.
 Iron is in lean red meats, beans, peanut butter and cereals.
 Vitamin C can be found in oranges, green and red peppers and juice.
-You may also find information on lead in drinking water on the Environmental Protection Agency website.
+You may also find information on lead in drinking water on the Environmental Protection Agency website [external link].